This is actually very unlike a man page. It assumes that you know very little about

 transmission being aborted, errors due to the carrier, fifo errors,

 heartbeat errors, and window errors.
-This particular struct
+This particular struct in the source code

 isn’t commented.

-is the number of transmissions terminated due to CSMA/CD
+collisions is the number of transmissions terminated due to CSMA/CD

 (Carrier Sense Multiple Access with Collision Detection).